 System-level modeling requires cascading frequency domain characteristics of the subparts of the system.
 It can only be done if the data is given in the same frequency samples.
 Since often it is not the case, interpolation has to be done to reduce the data to the same frequency points.
 Incorrect interpolation might create nonsense artifacts, especially if the model includes a long structure.
 In the present work interpolation problems of a frequency response data are studied.
 The practical solution for these problems is suggested and different measured test cases are investigated.

-M. Tsiklauri et al., "Frequency-Domain Interpolation of Long Structures for System-Level Signal Integrity Analysis," 2015 IEEE Symposium on Electromagnetic Compatibility and Signal Integrity, EMCSI 2015, pp. 335-340, Institute of Electrical and Electronics Engineers (IEEE), Mar 2015.
+M. Tsiklauri et al., "Frequency-Domain Interpolation of Long Structures for System-Level Signal Integrity Analysis," Proceedings of the 2015 IEEE Symposium on Electromagnetic Compatibility and Signal Integrity (2015, Santa Clara, CA), pp. 335 - 340, Institute of Electrical and Electronics Engineers (IEEE), Mar 2015.

 2015 IEEE Symposium on Electromagnetic Compatibility and Signal Integrity (2015: Mar.
 15-21, Santa Clara, CA)

 Center for High Performance Computing Research